FrancoisPog/Symfony-Boilerplate/README.md

 For databases, we are using [MySQL](https://www.mysql.com/) here, but it can be easily adapted for [MariaDB](https://mariadb.org/) or [Postgres](https://www.postgresql.org/).

-To improve frontend development, we use [Webpack-encore](https://symfony.com/doc/current/frontend.html#webpack-encore), configured to use [SCSS](https://sass-lang.com/), and it can be easily adapted to use other frontend frameworks, like [Vue.js](https://vuejs.org/) or [React](https://reactjs.org/).
+To improve frontend development, we use [Webpack-encore](https://symfony.com/doc/current/frontend.html#webpack-encore), configured to use [SCSS](https://sass-lang.com/) and [PReact](https://preactjs.com/).
+A [ViteJS](https://vitejs.dev/) is configured to automatically reload the page, whenever a twig template is updated.

 To automate testing and deployment, we use [Github Actions](https://github.com/features/actions) workflows.
 Tests will be run in each pull request, and the application will be deployed each time the `main` branch is updated.